Why is it difficult for advanced English learners to practice speaking?

 Most students have an issue with fluency.
 They speak very slowly and there are often pauses in between their sentences.
 Just-a-minute is a great activity to help with fluency.

 Have students play rock-paper-scissors or pick-a-number from a jar.
-I always think it’s better for students to believe that it’s chance that I’ve chosen them rather than the teacher picking.
+I always think it’s better for students to believe that it’s by chance that I’ve chosen them rather than the teacher picking on them.

-The first student comes to the front, they pick a topic and they have to talk about it non-stop for one minute.
+The first student comes to the front, picks a topic and then has to talk about it non-stop for one minute.
 Make sure to emphasize that speed is the most important issue; you don’t care if they make mistakes, but you want them to speak very quickly.

-Once they’re done you can erase the topic and then the next person gets a chance.
+Once the student is done, erase the topic and the next student gets a chance.

-Remember, you don’t care what they say but they have to talk real quick for one minute otherwise you’ll get really angry with them.
+Remember, you don’t care so much about what they say, but they have to talk real quick for one minute otherwise they’ll have to repeat later with a new topic.